RadimBaca/antlr-parse-tree-xml-export/README.md

      antlr4 -visitor str.g4
 	 javac *.java
-	 java main < file
+	 java main < test_file.in

-File has to contain an input in the LISP-tree format and the result is XML on the standard output.
+Test file has to contain an input in the LISP-style tree format and the result is XML on the standard output.